mattgoldspink/grunt-sencha-dependencies/README.md

 This is the location of the Sencha install.
 It should be the unzipped install as it comes from Sencha - i.e. don't modify the folder layout in there.

+#### options.pageRoot
+Type: `String`
+Default value: current directory

+If your index.html is in a sub directory then set this to that directory.

 #### options.isTouch
 Type: `Boolean`
 Default value: false

 Whether this is a Sencha Touch project or not.

+#### options.printDepGraph
+Type: `Boolean`
+Default value: false

+If you think things aren't being resolved correctly you can set this to true as the task runs it will print a full depdency graph as it comes across classes.
+In addition you should use the ```--verbose``` flag built into grunt which will also show you the files the task found in the order they will be used by the next task.

 ### Usage Examples